Mahdi-s/genomic_population_study/README.md

 File guide:
 TraitDataAnalysis: used to analyze each trait and assesment based on poulation segments<br />
 TraitDataAnalysisV2: Contains additional graphing methods<br />
+graphGenerator: Create graphs for all trait assessments<br />
 dataProcessing: used to initial data preprocessing and experimenting with ways to group the information<br />
 demographicDataAnalysis: used to generate statistic on demographic of patients in the study<br />
 final_df: groups all traits and assessments with segmentation data in a signle csv file<br />